-Unassigned fund balance in the general fund remains at 24% of total general fund revenues for FY2016.
-While the amount of the unassigned fund balance increased, so did the revenues, resulting in the percentage remaining the same as the prior fiscal year.
-This percentage of unassigned fund balance falls just short of the target set by the Commission for a minimum of 25% General Fund fund balance.
+Unassigned fund balance in the general fund had a slight increase to 28% of total general fund expenditures for FY2017.
+While the amount of the unassigned fund balance increased, so did the expenditures, but at a lesser amount than the increase in fund balance.
+This percentage of unassigned fund balance is higher than the target set by the Commission for a minimum of 25% General Fund fund balance.
 Having sufficient unassigned General Fund fund balance is essential to protect the City from unanticipated events, such as a revenue short-fall or a storm event.
 The City is a barrier island and susceptible to storm damage.
 In the case of a major storm the City would need funds to begin to repair or rebuild while waiting for the possible FEMA recovery funds to be distributed.
-The future availability of Federal and State recovery funds is not as certain as it may have been prior to Hurricanes Katrina and Sandy.
+The availability of FEMA funding is not immediate and the reimbursement from FEMA to the City for events of recent years have taken upwards to a year to receive reimbursement.
 Additionally, it is important that a smaller city maintain a healthy General Fund fund balance to protect itself from an unexpected revenue shortfall or unanticipated expense such as may occur with a substantial repair needed in any City building or asset.